CleyFaye/loadconfig/README.md

 - multiple: set to true to change the option type to be an array of values
 - type: expected value type.
 Only used for reading from CLI.
 Can be `string`, `number` or `boolean`.
+  A special type `object` can be used; it will pass the content of the json/javascript config as-is, and cannot be used for CLI.
 - defaultValue: an optional default value

 ### Naming the config source